chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/remember_crt_monitors/solution.md

 - `server.py` - Python script used to encrypt the messages using the programs mentioned above

 ### 2. (Optional) Decompiling the programs
-To discover how exactly this encryption works, you can use Binary Ninja (or Ghidra) to decompile the provided programs (as it is mentioned these are 64-bits Linux binaries).
+To discover how exactly this encryption works, you can use Binary Ninja (or Ghidra) to decompile the provided programs (as it is mentioned, these are 64-bit Linux binaries).
 Then we can use the AI to rewrite the code in a more readable form.

+> **Note!**
-> **Note!** Although I have personally done this step (you can find my results in `decrypt.c` and `encrypt.c` files), I believe this process is fully optional.
+> Although I have personally done this step (you can find my results in `decrypt.c` and `encrypt.c` files),
+> I believe this process is fully optional.

 ### 3. Analyse `messages` file and the title
 The `messages` file was generated in the following form: